The love for bread has significantly varied and changed over the past five years or so.

 1. La Fleur du Pain

-Located right next to Place Flagey, you´ll spot this little bakery easily on a Saturday morning – the line of people waiting to grab one of the delicious baguettes, brioches or savoury treats is unmissable.
-The French baking chef Laurent Richard is in Brussels since 1990 already, bringing the best of French baking to the European capital.
-I tried a very nice olive focaccia, their baguette and another savoury pastry with goat cheese and ham and I would’ve liked to buy much more.
-They also have a choice of breads made from different flours such as rye or spelt, different sorts of baguette, éclairs, fancy little cakes and much more you should discover.
+Located right next to Place Flagey, you´ll spot this little bakery easily on a Saturday morning – the line of people waiting to grab one of the delicious baguettes, brioches, or savoury treats is unmissable.
+The French baking chef Laurent Richard has been in Brussels since 1990, bringing the best of French baking to the European capital.
+I tried a very nice olive focaccia, their baguette, and another savoury pastry with goat cheese and ham, and I would’ve liked to buy much more.
+They also have a choice of breads made from different flours such as rye or spelt, different sorts of baguette, éclairs, fancy little cakes, and much more you should discover.

 Price Range: Baguette around 2€, breads 2-5€